 The Department of Environmental Engineering is responsible for the overall implementation of the county’s stormwater permit.
 The permit authorizes the county to discharge stormwater from the storm sewer system and requires the implementation of programs, such as the Capital Improvement Program, to manage stormwater and reduce pollutants discharged to local streams, creeks and lakes.
-The projects are selected based on a cost-benefit analysis documented in the Chesapeake Bay TMDL Stormwater CIP and assist the county in meeting the permit requirements.
+The projects are selected based on a cost-benefit analysis documented in the Chesapeake Bay TMDL Stormwater CIP (PDF) and assist the county in meeting the permit requirements.

 Regional Stormwater Facility LTC 20/25 - Labyrinth Spillway